Yokohama China Town, Chukagai 横浜中華街

 Four Chinese gates stand at the main entrances to the district and a further five within.

 Visitors to Yokohama Chukagai can enjoy Chinese ramen dishes and Chinese steamed buns (manju) as well as purchase Chinese tea, lanterns, incense, Chinese groceries, furniture, clothing and traditional medicine.
 Other services on offer include Chinese massage and fortune-telling.

-Chinese New Year is a fun time to visit Yokohama Chukagai for traditional celebrations and dragon dances.
+Chinese New Year is a fun time to visit Yokohama Chukagai for traditional celebrations and dragon and lion dances.

 The 4-star Rose Hotel is very convenient for Yokohama China Town and close to Motomachi-Chukagai Subway Station.